 All students are expected to have course materials (books) for each class.
 Students can access expected class materials from their course syllabus.
 Some students are eligible for a book voucher and may use this voucher at our virtual bookstore.
 Students with book vouchers have received an e-mail from the Office of the Bursar with your special code.
 We find that students on average do significantly better if they have and use the required texts.
-After you register for classes, please make arrangements to purchase books, and then to pick them up in the “Campus Book Pick Up Station” next to the Provost Office as soon as you are notified they are available.
+After you register for classes, please make arrangements to purchase books, and then to pick them up in the “Campus Book Pick Up Station” next to the Office for Academic Affairs as soon as you are notified they are available.
 Books can be purchased via the Akademos Virtual Bookstore

 https://wilberforce.textbookx.com/institutional/index.php.
 If you are purchasing books without the voucher, students find such booksellers as AMAZON and Barnes and Nobles very helpful and reasonably priced.

 ID Cards, Email Access, and SSB/Canvas Portal

 The transition from high school, community college, or other institutions involves you embracing various practices that college students across the country utilize to be successful.
 Students who use scheduling calendars, attend classes regularly (Wilberforce Faculty expect students to attend classes), ask for help, attend office hours, use tutorial services located in the Center for Academic Advising and Student Success, and participate in out of classroom learning opportunities, are the most successful.
 We are here to support your success and want you to be the very best person you can become!